DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Introduction

 Many real-world systems, ranging from brain connectivity networks to social trust platforms, are naturally represented as dynamic graphs, where the set of edges and node attributes evolve over time.
 In these settings, the underlying relationships between entities (i.e., the graph structure) change due to external stimuli or internal dynamics.
 For example, in functional brain networks, edges correspond to time-varying functional connections between brain regions, which reconfigure dynamically in response to cognitive states or external tasks.
 In Bitcoin-OTC and Alpha trust networks, the trust rating interactions between users evolve as a result of transactions, leading to changing connectivity over time.
 Similarly, in dynamic social or biological systems, interactions are not only sparse but also transient, making edge evolution a critical modeling component.
 While considerable progress has been made in learning from dynamic graphs, much of this work focuses on node classification \cite{10020941, 10889498, song2025dynamic} or link prediction \cite{mei2024dynamic, tian2024freedyg}, often assuming fixed node connectivity.
 In contrast, predicting future node attributes, such as a node’s behavioral signal, risk score, or physiological state, is both important and underexplored, especially in the presence of dynamic edge structures.

-Most existing Spatiotemporal Graph Neural Network (STGNN) models, including DCRNN \cite{li2018dcrnn_traffic}, STGCN \cite{yu_spatio-temporal_2018}, and MTGNN \cite{wu_connecting_2020}, assume a static input graph that remains fixed across all time steps and training examples.
+Most existing Spatiotemporal Graph Neural Network (STGNN) models, including DCRNN \cite{li2018dcrnn_traffic}, STGCN \cite{yu_spatio-temporal_2018}, and MTGNN \cite{wu2020connecting}, assume a static input graph that remains fixed across all time steps and training examples.
 This design inherently restricts these models to learning from a single system of entities (e.g., a single traffic network), where both the node set and the relational structure are shared globally.
 However, in many real-world applications, such as brain network analysis, multi-subject behavioral tracking, or ecological monitoring, we are presented with multiple distinct systems that share a common node ontology (e.g., brain regions) but exhibit different relational dynamics.
-In these settings, each input example corresponds to a different spatiotemporal graph sequence.
+In these settings, each input sample is a different spatiotemporal graph sequence, consisting of a dynamic network and the corresponding time series of its node attributes.

 We propose a node attribute prediction method, \emph{DynaSTy}, that leverages the structure of the dynamic graphs while maintaining a fixed node set across samples.
 The model relaxes the assumption of a static global graph shared across training samples and allows a different dynamic graph per training sample.
 This makes the model directly applicable to domains such as fMRI-based brain region BOLD signal \cite{ogawa1990bold} forecasting, where each subject has a different dynamic brain connectivity profile but shares the same set of anatomical regions.
 By modeling both temporal dynamics and sample-specific graph structure, our approach generalizes STGNNs to broader domains where individual graphs evolve differently across examples.